faulhornlabs/zikkurat-algebra/README.md

 zikkurat-algebra
 ================

-This is (will be) a Haskell / C library implementing algebraic primitives (finite fields, elliptic curves, polynomials) commonly used in zero-knowledge proof systems and related technologies.
+This is a Haskell / C library implementing algebraic primitives (finite fields, elliptic curves, polynomials) commonly used in zero-knowledge proof systems and related technologies.

+The core idea is that we generate C code specialized to standard fields / curve;
+and also Haskell bindings to this C code, presenting a proper API while retaining relatively good performance.
+Other high-level language bindings could be added in the future if there is demand.

 Project goals: